amoe/acceleratedcpp/notes.md

 a profound impact on performance.
 They use a concrete example to show that the run time of the vector-based example can stretch up to ten minutes (!)

+### 5.6 -- strings.

+We can think of strings as containers much like vectors.
+They support random access and provide iterators.
+We implement a split function using an iteration approach with two loop counters `i` and `j`.
+I'm not a big fan of the algorithm they present here.

+p89